 - Place a shower seat or a transfer bench inside your bathtub or your shower.

 Now That Bathroom Safety For Elderly is Improved…

 We take our mobility for granted and as we age everything gets harder.
 A simple bath or a shower can cause serious injuries if you are not careful.

-Hopefully, these bathroom safety for elderly tips can help you enjoy your bathroom time once again.
+Hopefully, this bathroom safety for the elderly tips can help you enjoy your bathroom time once again.